7ombie/textmode/docs/README.md

 *textmode class*.

-Assuming that the `textmode` directory (from the project root directory) has been copied to the same directory the importing module, the textmode class could then be imported like this:
+Assuming that the `textmode` directory (from the project root directory) has been copied to the directory that (also) contains the importing module, then the textmode class could be imported like this:

 ``` js
 import Textmode from "./textmode/element.js"